kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

  replacing `TRTL...` with your full TRTL address.

-  You need to have `TurtleCoind.exe` open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.
+  You need to have SimpleWallet open and synced to use this miner, unlike conventional miners, where the pool hosts the daemon.

 #### Q: Is there a calculator to see how much TRTL I'll mine per day?

 A: Your pool's homepage should have one - enter your hashrate and it'll give an estimate of how much TRTL you'll mine per day.

-### xmr-stak issues
+### XMR-Stak Issues

-#### Q: How do I view my hashrate in xmr-stak?
+#### Q: How do I view my hashrate in XMR-Stak?

-A: Press `h` in the xmr-stak window.
+A: Press `h` in the XMR-Stak window.

-#### Q: My PC is laggy when I'm mining in xmr-stak.
+#### Q: My PC is laggy when I'm mining in XMR-Stak.
 Can I fix this?

 A: This could be caused by multiple issues:

-  * If you're using a Nvidia card, open up `nvidia.txt`, in the same directory as `xmr-stak.exe`.
+  * If you're using a Nvidia card, open up `nvidia.txt`, in the same directory as `XMR-Stak.exe`.
 Try setting `bfactor` to `8` and `bsleep` to `100`, and then reload your miner after saving the file.

     If it's still laggy, try increasing both values slightly.
 This will cause you to get less hashes per second, but can let you use your PC more effectively.
 You can try tweaking the value to increase your hashrate.

     Some people also achieve success by lowering the thread count.

   * If you're using an AMD card, lower the value of `intensity` in `amd.txt`.

   * If you're using just a CPU, you can delete the cores being used from `cpu.txt`.

-#### Q: How can I use just my GPU/CPU to mine in xmr-stak?
+#### Q: How can I use just my GPU/CPU to mine in XMR-Stak?

 A: If you're using XMR-Stak, you can start the miner with a certain command.
-Check [this out](XMR-Stak-Guide#xmr-stak-no-cpu-gpu) for more info.
+Check [this out](XMR-Stak-Guide#XMR-Stak-no-cpu-gpu) for more info.

-#### Q: My xmr-stak is crashing on startup, with an error about CUDA.
+#### Q: My XMR-Stak is crashing on startup, with an error about CUDA.
 What am I doing wrong?

-A: If you are using a Nvidia card, try opening `nvidia.txt` in the same directory as `xmr-stak.exe`, and lowering the value of `threads` until it stops crashing.
+A: If you are using a Nvidia card, try opening `nvidia.txt` in the same directory as `XMR-Stak.exe`, and lowering the value of `threads` until it stops crashing.

-#### Q: I get a socket error when connecting to a pool in xmr-stak.
+#### Q: I get a socket error when connecting to a pool in XMR-Stak.
 What am I doing wrong?

 A: Generally, this is due to an incorrectly configured config.
-In the directory where `xmr-stak.exe` is, there should be a file called `config.txt`.
+In the directory where `XMR-Stak.exe` is, there should be a file called `config.txt`.

 Open this up, and check that it looks similar to this:

     ```
     {"pool_address" : "eu.turtlepool.space:3333",